edmundwright/google-sheets-clone/README.md

 - [ ] See a list of the spreadsheets shared with them
 - [ ] Make a spreadsheet public so that any other person with the link can access it
 - [ ] Click buttons to insert operations into formula currently being edited
-- [ ] Format cells with custom background and/or text colour, and different accounting formats.
+- [ ] Format cells with custom background and/or text colour, and different number formats.

 ## Design Docs